chintal/toolchains/msp430-gcc-ti.md

     $ cd MSPDebugStack
     ~~~

-* Copy the necessary files to the MSPDebug ThirdParty folder.
+* Copy the necessary hidapi files to the MSPDebug ThirdParty folder.
     - `hidapi/hidapi.h` to `ThirdPary/include`
     - `libusb/hid.o` to `ThirdParty/lib64`

 * Edit the Makefile to point to the correct hidapi object.
     - Replace `HIDOBJ := $(LIBTHIRD)/hid-libusb.o` with `HIDOBJ := $(LIBTHIRD)/hid.o`

+* The v3.11 version as shipped does not compile.
+This has to do with a licensing issue
+  that was very poorly handled by TI.
+The fastest way to make the compile work is to
+  ignore the licensing issue and link against the GPLv3 srecord project.
+This can be
+  done by editing `DLL430_v3/src/TI/DLL430/UpdateManagerFet.cpp`, and uncomment the
+  line `//#define FPGA_UPDATE`.

 * Run `make` as usual to generate a shared object file, and install the .so.
 The
-  STATIC=1 build fails with a problem linking against boot-filesystems, so remember
+  STATIC=1 build fails with a problem linking against boost-filesystems, so remember
   that the generated binary is linked against system boost and will need to be
   recompiled if the boost version changes.

     ~~~
     $ make
-    $ cp /usr/lib/libmsp430.so libmsp430.so.bak
-    $ sudo cp libmsp430.so /usr/lib/
+    $ sudo make install
     ~~~

+* `mspdebug` and `tilib` seem to have trouble locating the `libmsp430.so` binary.
+  One workaround is to add `export LD_PRELOAD="/usr/local/lib/libmsp430.so" to
+  `~/.bashrc` to make this work.

 Installing python-msp430-tools and using the MSP430 USB BSL
 -----------------------------------------------------------